Lawrence-Leung/PhytiumFlyers/README.md

 1. **TTS Voice Delay on Slave**: There is a noticeable delay in the TTS voice output due to hardware limitations.
 Contributions are welcome to address this blocking delay in the hardware output.
 2. **Performance Competition Between CV and Neural Network Inference on Master**: The current solution involves fixed delays to balance performance.
 We seek contributions on dynamically adjusting performance between these tasks.
+3. Other issues to be discovered.
+If there's any other issues found, please notice me via e-mail.

 ## License